 \textit{II.
-Transfer to SM baryon asymmetry}.\\ The asymmetry in the $\Phi$ field generated during its oscillation needs to eventually be transferred to the SM baryon asymmetry via its subsequent decay to baryons or leptons (further assisted by electroweak sphalerons in the latter case).
-This can generally be realized by a B- or L-violating coupling involving $\Phi$ in terms of effective higher dimensional operators, such as $\Phi QQQL/\Lambda^3$~\cite{Allahverdi:2012ju}, $\Phi UDDUDD/\Lambda^6$ and $\Phi LLELLE/\Lambda^6$.
+Transfer to the SM baryon asymmetry~}.\\ The asymmetry in the $\Phi$ field generated during its oscillation needs to eventually be transferred to the SM baryon asymmetry via its subsequent decay to baryons or leptons (further assisted by electroweak sphalerons in the latter case).
+This can generally be realized by a B- or L-violating coupling involving $\Phi$ in terms of effective higher-dimensional operators, such as $\Phi QQQL/\Lambda^3$~\cite{Allahverdi:2012ju}, $\Phi UDDUDD/\Lambda^6$, and $\Phi LLELLE/\Lambda^6$.
 Whether the related constraints, for instance, from $n-\bar{n}$ oscillation, can be satisfied depends on the specifics of the UV completion, including flavor structure in the couplings.
-As a proof of principle, in the following, we outline examples of renormalizable UV complete models realizing the $\Phi$ to baryon asymmetry transfer and summarize the conditions on viable model parameters.
-Further details of the analysis are given in Section~\ref{sec:transfer} of the Supplemental Material.
-The core results of this work are independent of the details of the asymmetry transfer mechanism.\\ \textit{(A) $\Phi$ decay to leptons (leptogenesis).}\\ A simple renormalizable model involves: \beq \mathcal{L}\supset y_{N,~ i}\Phi\bar{N_i}^C{N_i}+g_{\nu,~ij}\bar{N}_{i}HL_j+ {\rm{h.c.}}, \eeq where $N_i$'s are right-handed (RH) Majorana neutrinos (with $i=1,2,3$ as a typical choice), $H$ is SM Higgs, $L_j$ are SM lepton doublets.
-This model potentially relates to neutrino mass generation, which nevertheless is not imposed as a requirement here.
+As a proof of principle, we outline examples of renormalizable, UV-complete models that realize the $\Phi$ to baryon asymmetry transfer in the following, and summarize the conditions on viable model parameters.
+Further details are given in Section D of Supplemental Material.
+The core results of this work are independent of the details of the asymmetry transfer mechanism.\\ \textit{(A) $\Phi$ decay to leptons (leptogenesis).}\\ A simple renormalizable model involves: \beq \mathcal{L}\supset y_{N,~ i}\Phi\bar{N_i}^C{N_i}+g_{\nu,~ij}\bar{N}_{i}HL_j+ {\rm{h.c.}}, \eeq where $N_i$'s are right-handed Majorana neutrinos (with $i=1,2,3$ as a typical choice), $H$ is SM Higgs, and $L_j$ are SM lepton doublets.
+This model potentially relates to neutrino mass generation, which, nevertheless, is not imposed as a requirement here.
 We consider the simple scenario where $\Phi$ decays to $NN$, then $N$ transfers the asymmetry to SM leptons via freeze-out or freeze-in processes enabled by the $NHL$ coupling, as considered in the literature of leptogenesis \cite{Akhmedov:1998qx, Klaric:2020phc, Klaric:2021cpi, Cui:2011qe, Hambye:2016sby, Flood:2021qhq} \footnote{Unlike in leptogenesis, here we do not require additional CP violation or out-of-equilibrium condition in neutrino sector to generate the asymmetry, as the asymmetry is already generated in $\Phi$.}.